LaxmiBVN/Project2/README.md

 # Books Webservice

-1. Database named 'cat' containing table named 'table_1' has been created in mysql on Amazon EC2.
+1. Database named 'cat' containing table named 'test' has been created in mysql on Amazon EC2.

 2. Commands used:
     # create database test;